danerwilliams/danewilliams.com/content/journal/cobblestone-retroactive.md

 Cobblestone built meaningful relationships and memories in my life with colleagues, clients, investors, and more.

 However, there are also times where I neglected my life outside of work, damaging my personal relationships and well being as a result.
-In the future I will be more mindful of drawing boundaries that help me maintain a more sustainable work life balance.
+In the future I will be more mindful of drawing boundaries that help me maintain a more sustainable work life balance that promotes both my best work and personal life.

 ## Final remarks